rust-lang/wg-async/src/vision/status_quo/niklaus_simulates_hydrodynamics.md

 ### **What are the sources for this story?**
 This story is based on the experience of building the [kilonova](https://github.com/clemson-cal/app-kilonova) hydrodynamics simulation solver.

-### **Why did you choose Barbara and Grace to tell this story?**
+### **Why did you choose Niklaus and Grace to tell this story?**
 I chose Niklaus as the primary character in this story because this work was driven by someone who only uses programming for a small part of their work.
 Grace was chosen as a supporting character because of that persons experience with C/C++ programming and to avoid repeating characters.

 ### **How would this story have played out differently for the other characters?**
 - Alan: there's a good chance he would have already had experience working with either async workflows in another language or doing parallelization of compute bound tasks; and so would already know from experience that `async` was not the right place to start.
 - Grace: likewise, might already have experience with problems like this and would know what to look for when searching for tools.
-- Niklaus: the experience would probably be the same, as it's very easy to assume that `tokio` is the starting place for concurrency in Rust.
+- Barbara:  the experience would likely be fairly similar, since the actual subject of this story is quite familiar with Rust by now

 [character]: ../characters.md
 [status quo stories]: ./status_quo.md